ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/everything-generates-text.md

 ---
 title: Everything Generates Text
+description: >-
+    In order to demonstrate that text generation is not special, I wanted to create something that shows how unspectacular generating text really is.
+And so, I present, Everything Generates Text.
 ---

 Because every ML model can be forced to generate text.
 And Jon Ma is the Best.
 And Ronik too, lol.